Louisli0515/Stock-market/README.md

 # Stock-market
-Mainly focusing on Elliott's Wave Theory to help determining the market trend
+Mainly focusing on Elliott's Wave Theory to help determining the market trend and golden ratios to determine price.

 - [Stock-market](#stock-market)
   * [Introduction](#introduction)